Skip to main content

 bun install -g @circuitorg/agent-cli

-Then run with --wallet / -w specifying the wallet address. circuit run fails immediately Ensure dependencies are installed before running:
+In non-interactive environments, pass --wallet with the hosted wallet address or name shown in the app. circuit run fails immediately Ensure dependencies are installed before running:

 • TypeScript: bun install